TheDen/gcopy/README.md

 # gcopy

 `gcopy` (global copy) is a command line tool that copies data to your clipboard on MacOS.
-It's similar to `pbaste` but with some key differences
+It's similar to `pbcopy` but with some key differences

 * Works with images, so copied images can be pasted
 * Accepts arbitrary `STDIN` via a pipe, or directly a file as an argument